Follow Our Latest Updates On Our Real Time News Analysis WhatsApp Channel

 The Ceiling (Resistance): $5,602.
 This is the current all-time high.
 If gold breaks above this, it could skyrocket.

 The Signal: Keep an eye on the "50-day average" (around $4,840).
-This will be the immediate battle ground if the gold price closes above this level after the BoJ meeting on 28th April 2026, this will signal the end of March correction and indicate the bull market is officially back on track.
+This will be the immediate battleground if the gold price closes above this level after the BoJ meeting on 28th April 2026.
+This will signal the end of the month of March correction and indicate the bull market is officially back on track.

 The Bull Case: If BoJ holds at 0.75% but signals a hawkish June, Gold likely retests $5,000 by Friday.